enginebai/Algorithms/topics/graph.md

         // Visit the current vertex
         vertexToVisit.visitState = VISITED

-        // TODO: Do something with the vertex
+        // Do something with the vertex

         // Enque all its non-visiting adjacent vertices. val adjacentVertices = graph[vertexToVisit]